 Long-term care claims are not reimbursable until Waiver or Patient Liability has been met.
-Providers will be able to see liability obligation and balance in the Care Central Portal.
+Providers will be able to see liability the obligation and balance in the Care Central Portal.
 FSSA determines the amounts for Waiver Liability and Patient Liability.
+Additional information can be found in the Patient Liability and Waiver Liability sections of this manual.